Unconventional Path to Becoming an Eagle Squadron Pilot

 Preface

 While much has been written about the three RAF American Eagle Squadrons that existed from late 1940 until they were merged into the US Army Air Force in September 1942, little is known about one path traveled by a small group of young American aviators in their quest to become fighter pilots in those exclusive Squadrons.
 The many restrictions of the four Neutrality Acts enacted in the 1930s prohibited military training in the US for the benefit of any foreign country.
 This required a carefully constructed aviation training program, using civilian airplanes, as well as inventive recruiting practices and promises to circumvent those restrictions.
 Such a program was launched in Glendale, CA in early December 1940, a full year before the US formally became involved in World War II.
-Although only 60 graduates of this program would serve in one or more of the RAF American Eagle Squadrons, five would become fighter Aces.
+Although only 60 graduates of this program would serve in one or more of the RAF American Eagle Squadrons, six would become fighter Aces.
 They would become both household names and some of the earliest aviation heroes of World War II.
 This article tells the story of that unique and little-known piece of World War II aviation history.

 Introduction

 In early December 1940, one year before the Japanese attack on Pearl Harbor, a new flight school named Polaris Flight Academy was created in Glendale, California.
-At the same time, the British government purchased three Spartan Executives from private owners in the United States.
+At the same time, the British government purchased three Spartan Executive airplanes from private owners in the United States.
 The Spartans were to be used as advanced trainers at Polaris for a new Royal Air Force program that would provide what would be referred to as “Refresher” flight training for experienced American pilots.
 The first small class of four students began training in December 1940.
 The program graduated 21 classes and was phased out in mid 1942, after the United States officially became involved in World War II.

 Background